 Every community, every demographic, has Autistic members.
 Remember that we exist everywhere, and we’re reading what you’re writing.
-It’s easy to think of us as “other”, as a separate category distinct from whatever group you’re writing about; instead, how does your writing change if you recognize that there are Autistic people present in the demographic you’re covering?
+It’s easy to think of us as “other”, as a separate category distinct from whatever group you’re writing about.
+How does your writing change if you recognize that there are Autistic people present in the demographic you’re covering?

 Nothing About Us Without Us

-This only works when we stop trying to find the One Right Way to think and talk about Autism and instead accept that it’s a complex multifaceted dynamic system that can sustain many interpretations, and that a part of supporting the Autistic people around you is supporting those that you disagree with, too.
-And that’s complex and takes a long time to sit with.
+This only works when we stop trying to find the One Right Way to think and talk about autism, and instead accept that it’s a complex, multifaceted, dynamic system that can sustain many interpretations, and that a part of supporting the Autistic people around you is supporting those that you disagree with, too.
+That’s complex, and takes a long time to sit with.

-More importantly, though!
-Here are some links to Autistic-run Autism organizations.
-If and when you write about Autism in major media, if and when you express opinions about Autism in a medical or professional context, if and when you teach about Autism, please make sure that your perspective is informed by fact-checking with these people.
+More importantly, here are some links to Autistic-run autism organizations.
+If and when you write about autism in major media, if and when you express opinions about autism in a medical or professional context, if and when you teach about autism, please make sure that your perspective is informed by fact-checking with these people.

 This is not optional, this is the right thing to do.